 The SEM specific Student Outcomes are covered in the three courses listed below, included as degree requirements in the SEM dual major program.
-The courses where assessment is performed are indicated with an asterisk (\).
+The courses where assessment is performed are indicated with an asterisk ().
 Outcome (a) is assessed in SEM421, and outcome (b) is assessed in SEM422.

-- SEM421 Systems Engineering \

-- SEM422 Advanced Systems Engineering \

-- SEM423 Advanced Management for Engineers
+For the purposes of assessment metrics, SEM 521 and SEM 522 students are included in the numbers as the courses are cross-listed and specific deliverables related to this assessment are identical.

+- SEM421 Systems Engineering, SEM521 Foundations of Systems Engineering - SEM422 Advanced Systems Engineering, SEM522 Advanced Systems Engineering - SEM425 Advanced Management for Engineers, SEM525 Advanced Management for Engineers